-Before, we discussed some of the factors that go into professional bartending service pricing.
-The type and duration of the event, the number of guests, and the drink menus themselves all go into determining the costs associated with hiring a professional bartender (and his or her assistants).
+Previously, we discussed some of the factors that go into professional bartending service pricing.
+The type and duration of the event, the number of guests, and the drink options themselves all go into determining the costs associated with hiring professional bartenders from a professional bartending company.

 What about tipping, especially at open bar events?
-Not all bartending services are the same, and each has its own policies about tipping at the events it works.
-Here is some information about tipping policies to help you understand more about the professional bartending industry and its experts.
+Not all bartending services are the same, and each has its own policies about bartenders receiving tips at their events.
+Here is some information about tipping policies to help you understand more about the beverage catering industry, from the experts.

 Open Bar Tipping

-In bars and nightclubs, it is traditional to offer the bartending staff tips as a reward for great service.
-There’s no reason the same cannot apply for open bar events, whether those events are weddings, showers, corporate gatherings, or simple backyard parties.
+In bars and nightclubs, it is traditional to offer the bartending staff tips as a reward for great service, on a per drink (or per bill) basis.
+There’s no reason the same cannot apply for open bar events; whether those events are weddings, showers, corporate gatherings, or simple backyard parties.

-As with any tipping arrangement, some of the guests will tip, and others will not.
-Open bar events sometimes bring out the worst in people; many see these arrangements as “free booze”, and will not even consider tipping.
-Others, of course, have better manners.
+As with any tipping arrangement, when a tip jar is put out, some of the guests will tip, and others will not.
 As with any bartending interaction, offering a small tip is a courtesy that goes a long way toward building goodwill between bartending staff and event guests.

 Tipping sometimes depends on the event itself, not the bartending service that is handling the event.
 For certain gatherings, tip jars may not be appropriate, as the hosting group prefers the guests don’t feel they need to contribute anything toward the costs of the service.
 A professional bartender will recognize these situations and remove the tip jar, to ensure guests feel comfortable.
 The lack of a tip jar will reduce the total income received by the bartenders for the event, and in these circumstances it’s often better to choose a higher-end company, that charges higher rates to ensure the bartenders are compensated with a living wage.

 The Service Charge